raralabs/discord-bot/readme.md

 * `/leave`:- Command to register leave data
 * `/wfh`:- Command to register work from home data.
 * `/late`:- Command to register late data.
-* `/out-today`:- Gets all name of member who are absent today.
+* `/out today`:- Gets all name of member who are absent today.

-* `/holiday-today`:- Gets if today is holiday or not.
+* `/holiday today`:- Gets if today is holiday or not.

 ## Authors: